eduvpn/documentation/MULTI_NODE.md

-The scenario here is the same as above, except we need to use something to establish a secure channel between the "controller" node and the OpenVPN nodes and the various nodes **do** need to be listed for the user and administrator as separate pools.
+The scenario here is the same as above, except we need to use something to establish a secure channel between the "controller" node and the OpenVPN nodes and the various nodes **do** need to be listed for the user and administrator as separate profiles.

 You can use the `deploy_node.sh` script on a fresh CentOS install.

 We can use e.g. [PeerVPN](https://peervpn.net/) for this.
 It can create a virtual network between all the nodes.

-vpnPools:
+vpnProfiles:
     europe:
-        poolNumber: 1
+        profileNumber: 1
         displayName: 'Internet Access (Europe)'
         extIf: eth0
         useNat: true